Nanny state

-"Nanny state" is a term of British origin that conveys a view that a government or its policies are overprotective or interfering unduly with personal choice.
+Nanny state is a term of British origin that conveys a view that a government or its policies are overprotective or interfering unduly with personal choice.
 The term likens such a government to the role that a nanny has in child rearing.
-An early use of the term comes from Conservative British Member of Parliament Iain Macleod who referred to "what I like to call the nanny state" in the 3 December 1965 edition of The Spectator.

-The term was popularised by journalists Bernard Levin and Auberon Waugh, and later by Prime Minister Margaret Thatcher.
+An early use of the term comes from the Conservative British Member of Parliament Iain Macleod, who referred to "what I like to call the nanny state" in the 3 December 1965 edition of The Spectator.
+The term was popularised by the journalists Bernard Levin and Auberon Waugh, and later by Prime Minister Margaret Thatcher.

 Uses of term

 Australia

 The term has been used to describe the policies of both federal and state governments.
-Canadian journalist and magazine publisher Tyler Brûlé argued that Australian cities were becoming over-sanitised and the country was on the verge of becoming the world's dumbest nation.
+The Canadian journalist and magazine publisher Tyler Brûlé argued that Australian cities were becoming over-sanitised and the country was "on the verge of becoming the world's dumbest nation."
 This was blamed on the removal of personal responsibility and the increase in the number and scope of health and safety laws.
 Liberal Democrats senator David Leyonhjelm also used the term when launching an Australian Senate enquiry into laws and regulations that restrict personal choice "for the individual's own good".
-The term has also been used to criticise mandatory bicycle helmet laws, gun control laws, prohibitions on alcohol in public places, plain packaging for cigarettes and pub/club lockout laws.
+The term has also been used to criticise mandatory bicycle helmet laws, gun control laws, strict vehicle modification laws, prohibitions on alcohol in public places, plain packaging for cigarettes and pub/club lockout laws.
+Most states do not have separate laws or licenses for off-road vehicles and off-road areas (such as state forests or national parks).
+It is illegal to use any vehicle that doesn't meet highway laws (cargo trike, side-by-side, dirt bike, rock crawler, atv, utv) in public off-road areas, where police patrol and apply regular highway laws.